What are adaptogens you might ask?

 In the Ayurveda world, turmeric is considered “tri doshic,” meaning it’s suitable for all dosha types (hooray!)
 When combined with other activators—such as cardamom, cinnamon, or pepper—it’s known for increasing ojas, or the body's vital strength.
 During both acute and chronic experience of stressors, turmeric supports healthy skin, liver function, healthy levels of body weight, blood glucose, cholesterol, corticosterone, memory, and reduced glutathione.
 I love Jarrow's golden milk powder (not vegan) or Gaia's golden milk powder if you're vegan.

-other faves: reishi, lion's mane, He shou wu, yin power, chaga
+other faves: astragalus, lion's mane, He shou wu, yin power, matcha

 Think about your daily habits and sense of wellness: